- Quick links

 Every year, Capsana's Quit to Win!
 Challenge invites smokers to give up smoking for 6 weeks.
 Launched in 2000, the Challenge is one of the smoking cessation campaigns that reaches the greatest number of adult smokers in Quebec.
-Since the first edition, more than 436,000 smokers have taken up the Quit to Win!
-Challenge, registering alone, with a fellow smoker who also wants to quit, or with a non-smoking sponsor.
+Since its first edition, more than 450,000 people have registered alone, with a fellow smoker who also wants to quit, or with a non-smoking sponsor.

-Developed by experts, the Challenge's unique and motivating approach works: on average, 2 out of 3 participants successfully meet the challenge of not smoking for six weeks.
+Developed by experts, the Challenge's unique and motivating approach works: on average, 75% of participants successfully meet the challenge of not smoking for six weeks.
 Produced in partnership with the public health network, the Canadian Cancer Society, and several private-sector organizations, the Quit to Win!
 Challenge is supported by a significant media presence.
-The Challenge remains relevant in a province where there are still nearly 1.3 million smokers, over half of whom want to quit!
+The Challenge remains relevant in a province where there are still more than 1.3 million smokers, over half of whom want to quit!